stanleyn/Comp790-166-Comp-Bio/Datasets.md

 # Purpose

 Here is a list of publicly available and easy to download datasets that can be used for projects.
-I also provide an example of the type of question that you could ask for each dataset.
-They are categorized here generally my modality (e.g. mass cytometry) or by theme (multiomics,images,longitudinal).
-I am only providing datasets here that are well described and annotated to facilitate prediction, etc with minimal pre-processing.
+They are categorized here generally by modality (e.g. mass cytometry) or by theme (multiomics,images,longitudinal).
+I am only providing datasets here that are well described and annotated to facilitate prediction, with very minimal pre-processing.

 The following are only suggestions.
 Please feel free to come with your own datasets and questions!